Skip to main content

 Rootstock Federation address has changed several times since Rootstock mainnet launch.

 There is a grace period for the Rootstock Federation address change.
-You will still be able to lock Bitcoin and get RBTC during the grace period.
+You will still be able to lock Bitcoin and get rBTC during the grace period.
 However, any Bitcoin sent to the old Rootstock Federation address will be lost post to the grace period.

 Feedback